 The entirely voluntary Spider and Harvestman Recording Schemes are run under the auspices of the British Arachnological Society .
 One of the main aims of the recording schemes is to provide up-to-date data on the distribution and autecology of spiders and harvestmen in Britain.
 The data available on this website have been gathered by the Spider Recording Scheme (SRS) since 1987.
 The distribution maps and summary charts on this website are generated from the latest data available to the recording scheme.

-Everyone can help submit records of some easily recognisable spiders which are not easily confused with other similar species and you can submit identification questions or observations of interest etc on the forum.
+Everyone can help submit records of some easily recognisable spiders which are not easily confused with other similar species and you can submit identification questions etc on the Contact us page.
 Overall coverage is good, although not surprisingly it is patchy in some areas, with some counties intensively recorded, whilst other areas remain more poorly covered.

 BAS Factsheets on spiders can be downloaded here